TomasHubelbauer/webusb-op-1/README.md

 ## To-Do

-### Try with more MIDI USB devices and figure out why it didn't work with the OP-1
+### Try with more MIDI (and not) USB devices and figure out why it didn't work with the OP-1

+### Build another demo using WebMIDI (as opposed to the more general WebUSB)